nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_DATA_DESIGN.md

 When your models are approved, you can then create a migration to get the tables created in your database.

+> Reminder: If you are a `python3` person, make sure you use that for these commands.

 ```sh
 python manage.py makemigrations levelupapi
 python manage.py migrate